photoprism/photoprism-docs/docs/user-guide/browse.md

 Using the main navigation you can visit the different sections of your photo library:

 #### Photos
-Photos shows all photos and videos that are not in review or archived or private.
+Photos shows all photos that are not in review or archived or private.

 !!! hint
     In case the review, private or archive functions are turned off - Photos displays those photo as well.